StockSharp/doc/en/topics/api/testing/historical_data.md

         {
             Settings =
             {
-                // match order if historical price touched our limit order price.
+                // match order if historical price touched our limit order price
-                // It is turned off, and price should go through limit order price level
+                // By default it's turned off, price should go through the limit order price
-                // (more "severe" test mode)
+                // (more strict testing mode)
                 MatchOnTouch = false,

                 // commission for trades